ILDaviz/opencart-snippets-davidev/README.md

 # Opencart Snippets for VScode by [davidev.it](https://davidev.it)

-This VSCode extension is for OpenCart developer which has a collection of OpenCart snippets.
+🐷 This VSCODE extension is for OpenCart 🙋‍♀️ developer which has a collection of OpenCart snippets.

 ## Documentation

-All snippets starts with oc.
-Some of the snippets are:

 PHP page supported snippets:

-- occ : It creates new Controller class
+-📁 occ : It creates new Controller class
-- ocm : It creates new Method or function
+-📁 ocm : It creates new Method or function
-- occm : It creates new starter Model class
+-📁 occm : It creates new starter Model class
-- ocl : It creates new variables for language files
+-📁 ocmail : It creates new group mail
-- ocprf : It creates print_r with pre

-Twig page supported snippets:

-- oct : It creates starting template layouts in twig files
-- octfor : It creates for loop in twig files
-- octif : It creates if statement in twig files
-- ocbtn : It creates button markup
-- ocimg : It creates image markup
+-📁 ocpagination : It create pagination option
+-📁 ocresponsejson : It create response json
-- ocbc : It creates breadcrumbs loop in twig files
+-📁 ococbreadcrumbs : It create breadcrumbs

-OCMOD XML page supported snippets:

-- ocmod : It creates OCMOD xml code boilerplate
-- ocmodf : It creates OCMOD xml code boilerplate for files only

 ## Release Notes